British Airways cancels 1,500 more flights

 British Airways had already removed 10% of scheduled flights between April and October, but said that "regrettably" more reductions were needed.

-A spokesperson from the airline said: "We took pre-emptive action earlier this year to reduce our summer schedule to provide customers with as much notice as possible about any changes to their travel plans.
+A spokesperson from the airline, which is the UK's largest, said: "We took pre-emptive action earlier this year to reduce our summer schedule to provide customers with as much notice as possible about any changes to their travel plans.

 "As the entire aviation industry continues to face into the most challenging period in its history, regrettably it has become necessary to make some further reductions."